Compositionally Safe Construction of Autonomous Driving Systems: Control Policies for Configuration Types

-Each vista requires a specific operation when the ego vehicle approaches the obstacle.
+Each driving configuration requires a specific operation when the ego vehicle approaches the obstacle.
 The aim of the operation is to clear the obstacle safely, respecting traffic regulations and, of course, avoiding accidents with the arriving vehicle and the front vehicle.
-The operation corresponding to a vista is logically characterized by scenarios comprising two successive phases:
+The operation corresponding to a configuration is logically characterized by scenarios comprising two successive phases:

 \begin{enumerate} \item A \emph{caution phase} during which the ego vehicle approaches the obstacle, reducing its speed if necessary, and waiting for conditions to be favorable to clear the obstacle, e.g., approaching a merge, approaching a crossing or remaining in the same lane before overtaking. \item A \emph{progress phase} during which the ego vehicle clears the obstacle after checking that there is no risk of collision with the arriving vehicle or the vehicle in front, e.g., to overtake a vehicle, enter a main road, cross an intersection.
 The progress phase therefore, consists of moving as quickly as possible to avoid collision with the arriving vehicle, while retaining the possibility of avoiding a collision with the front vehicle. \end{enumerate}